taybenca/CV/README.md

 *Volunteer Nutritionist*

 - Responsible for planning diets for patients.
 Some of the patients I worked with had AIDS, cancer and kidney diseases.
-- I learned to be resilient.
+- I learnt to be resilient.
 Many patients needed someone to talk to about what they were going through.
-And I always passed positivity to that patient, so they never lost hope and would come out healed from there.
+And I always passed positivity to that patient, so they never lost hope and would be healed from there.

 #### <a href="https://en.wikipedia.org/wiki/Servi%C3%A7o_Social_do_Com%C3%A9rcio"> Social Service of Commerce </a> (March 2017 to August 2018)
 *Junior Nutritionist*